timofeysie/satisfactory/docs/worklog.md

     }

 This actually was setting the src set which should be being done only for the artist type at this point.

+## 2022-01-15 Saturday

+- Make link to commons image go to that page.
+- Write steps to reproduce toonify app called from Node error.
+- Write brief for background removal task and find person for that.